 AlliedSignal will have increasing difficulty keeping its earnings growth due to cash flow problems.

-The Wall Street Journal, July 1996; Business Week, August 5, 1996
+The Wall Street Journal, July 1996 Business Week, August 5, 1996

 Mr. Bossidy we know you can cut.
 Now show us how to grow.
-Plus: Wrenching rounds of downsizing at AlliedSignal are yielding ever smaller returns.
 Fortune, August 21, 1995

 Bossidy: Getting support from the troops can produce change quickly.

 Harvard Business Review, March 1995

-Bossidy's pay package irks the troops.
+Bossidy's (>\$47 million) pay package irks the troops.
 Fortune, August 21, 1995

 AlliedSignal targeted its older workers for layoff -- discriminated against them because of their age.
 Plus: AlliedSignal had an aggressive corporate policy to recruit new college graduates when it terminated senior employees.

-Equal Employment Opportunity Commission 'DETERMINATION,' Signed: Charles Burtner, District Director, March 24, 1995; After EEOC face-to-face meeting with Mr. Bossidy and his Chief Lawyer
+Equal Employment Opportunity Commission 'DETERMINATION,' Signed: Charles Burtner, District Director, March 24, 1995 After EEOC face-to-face meeting with Mr. Bossidy and his Chief Lawyer